virtru-corp/virtru-charts/cks/README.md

 └── hsm/                    # HSM operator inputs — excluded from helm package via .helmignore
     ├── setup-secrets.sh        # Run this first to create all Kubernetes secrets ├── cloudhsm-pkcs11.cfg     # PKCS#11 config — renamed from .example — update with your HSM ENI IPs
-    ├── customerCA.crt.example  # Rename to .crt and replace with your CloudHSM CA cert ├── client.crt.example      # Rename to .crt and replace with your client cert ├── client.key.example      # Rename to .key and replace with your client private key
+    ├── cloudhsm_client.cfg.example  # Optional — rename and populate if your cluster requires the CloudHSM client daemon ├── customerCA.crt.example  # Rename to .crt and replace with your CloudHSM CA cert ├── client.crt.example      # Rename to .crt and replace with your client cert ├── client.key.example      # Rename to .key and replace with your client private key